City of Hope conducts basic research that produces valuable intellectual property, which is translated into new products, new businesses and new jobs.

 National Office Products Industry

 .
-In recognition of their generous gift to CBG, the first floor of the CBG facility is named the Sylvia R. and Isador A. Deutch Center for Applied Technology Development.
+In recognition of their generous gift to Center for Biomedicine and Genetics (CBG), the first floor of the CBG facility is named the Sylvia R. and Isador A. Deutch Center for Applied Technology Development.